BELIEFS

 Communion

 We take communion as a sign of our relationship with Jesus.
-This is a unique time of reverence in the presence of God when the elements of bread and juice represent the body and the blood of Jesus.
-These elements are taken in remembrance of Jesus’ sacrifices on the cross.
+This is a unique time of reverence, celebration, and self-examination in the presence of God.
+The elements of bread and juice represent the body and the blood of Jesus Christ and are taken in remembrance of Jesus’ sacrifices on the cross.

-God has existed in relationship with Himself for all eternity.
-He exists as one substance in three persons: the Father, the Son and the Holy Spirit.
+God is the Creator and Ruler of the universe.
+He has eternally existed in three persons: the Father, the Son, and the Holy Spirit.
 Although each member of the Trinity serves different functions, they each possess equal power and authority.

-Jesus Christ is completely human but, at the same time, completely God.
+Jesus Christ is the eternal Son of God.
+He is equal with the Father.
+Jesus Christ is completely human and, at the same time, completely God.
 He is the only plan for bringing people who are far from God back into a right relationship with God.
-He lived a perfect life so that He could be a substitution for us in satisfying God’s demands for perfection.
-He defeated death in His resurrection so that we can have life.
+Born of a virgin, Jesus lived a sinless human life so that He could be a substitution for us in satisfying God’s demands for perfection.
+He defeated death in his resurrection so we can have new life in him.
+He ascended to Heaven and will return again to reign forevermore.

 Man

-Man is made in the image of God and is the supreme object of His creation.
-Man was created to have fellowship with God but became separated in that relationship through sinful disobedience.
-As a result, man cannot attain a right relationship with God through his own effort.
-Every human’s personality is uniquely created, possesses dignity, and is worthy of respect and Christian love.
+All people are made in the image of God and are the supreme object of his affection.
+Each person is created to have fellowship with God but becomes separated in that relationship through sinful disobedience.
+As a result, people cannot attain a right relationship with God through their own effort.
+Every human’s personality is uniquely created, possesses dignity, and is worthy of respect and love.

 The Church is a local community of born-again believers who are unified through faith in Christ.
 It is committed to the teachings of Christ and obeying all of His commands, and it seeks to bring the Gospel to the world.
 The Church works together in love and unity, intent on the ultimate purpose of glorifying Christ.

 According to the command of Jesus, all believers are entitled to the promise of the Father which is the Baptism of the Holy Spirit.
-With it comes the enduement of power for life and service, the bestowment of gifts and their uses in the work of the ministry.
-This wonderful experience is distinct from and subsequent to the experience of Salvation.
+With it comes the releasing of power for life and service, and the giving of gifts for the work of the ministry.
+This wonderful experience is distinct from the experience of Salvation, the New Birth.

 Eternity

-Man was created to exist forever.
-He will exist either eternally separated from God by sin or in union with God through forgiveness and salvation.
-To be eternally separated from God by sin or in union with God through forgiveness and salvation.
-To be eternally separated from God is hell.
-To be eternaly in union with Him is Heaven.
-Heaven and hell are places of eternal existence
+God created us to exist forever.
+We will either exist eternally separated from God by sin or in union with God through forgiveness and salvation.
+To be eternally separated from God is Hell.
+To be eternally in union with Him is eternal life.
+Heaven and Hell are real places of eternal existence.